csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/Unity_Project/README.md

+_These Dependancies have been added to gitignore, in order to commit changes, package modified assets into prefabs and place in root of Assets.
+If adding a new Asset from from the Unity store, please add the asset to the gitignore file._

 ## List of Required Packages
 #### *- Downloadable from the Unity Asset Store -*
 - Didimo - 3D Male Avatars - https://assetstore.unity.com/packages/3d/characters/humanoids/humans/didimo-3d-male-avatars-220165